 - Some plants can be very difficult or slow to propagate from seed.
 Other propagation methods, such as runners, cuttings, root cuttings, or division, might offer better options if you would like to propagate, so a little research might save you a lot of effort and time.

-- Biennials will only seed in their second year.
+- Biennials will only seed in their second growth year.
 If you live in a temperate location, you may simply need to wait things out – I can often get seeds in the same year here.
 However, if you have a “real” winter, then you would likely need to overwinter to get second-season seeds.
+This includes veggie garden favourites like carrots, beets, onions, and brassicas.

 - Leaving plants to ripen and dry for seed collection doesn’t always mesh with keeping a picture perfect garden.
 Some flowers, like nigella, have beautiful seed pods that are garden specimens themselves whilst other plants just look like fading spindly heaps of garden neglect.

-- If you’re collecting seeds from pulpy or fleshy fruits and veggies, you’ll need to go through some extra effort with extracting, separating, washing, and drying seeds from your ripe edibles.
-On the flip side, you can usually eat the produce and still save the seeds.
-You don’t need to endure the same natural dry-out time in the garden as you will for most flowers and pod plants.
+- If you’re collecting seeds from pulpy or fleshy fruits and veggies, you’ll need to go through some extra effort with extracting, separating, washing, and drying seeds.
+On the flip side, you can usually enjoy all or most of the edible parts from that produce and still save some seeds.
+Win win!
+Think tomatoes, capsicum, chilis, pumpkins, squash, melons, etc. And as a little extra tip, you can save seeds from crop swap, market, or supermarket produce this way, too.